Skip to main content

 Does this handle ES6+ syntax?

 This is a pattern-based formatter that handles common JavaScript structures including strings, objects, arrays, blocks, and semicolons.
-For advanced ES6+ features like template literals, destructuring, and arrow functions, AST-based tools like Prettier produce more accurate results.
+For ES6+ features like template literals, destructuring, and arrow functions, AST-based tools like Prettier produce more complete formatting.

 Is this safe for production code?